bsmith89/strain-corr/doc/manuscript/manuscript.md

 For all three tools, species
-with higher estimated depth had better performance on this benchmark (Spearman’s correlation between maximum species depth across samples and F1 score: Spearman’s ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
+with higher estimated depth had better performance on this benchmark (Spearman's correlation between maximum species depth across samples and F1 score: Spearman's ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
 Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.53, and 0.56, respectively).